-Additional evaluation will be required to identify the potential for impacts of very low pumping capacity wells within 500 feet of surface waters, low pumping capacity wells within 1000 feet of surface waters, and moderate to high pumping capacity wells within 1500 feet of surface waters, as described in Appendix F. The potential impacts will be determined based on data including distance(s) between the project well(s) and the surface water features of concern, the hydrogeologic setting, the streambed (or equivalent feature) hydraulic properties, and well construction information and operational configurations for the proposed project wells.
-Well
+Additional evaluation will be required to identify the potential for impacts of very low pumping capacity wells within 500 feet 12 of surface waters, low pumping capacity wells within 1000 feet of surface waters, and moderate to high pumping capacity wells within 1500 feet of surface waters, as described in Appendix F. 13 The potential impacts will be determined based on data including distance(s) between the project well(s) and the surface water features of concern, the hydrogeologic setting, the streambed (or equivalent feature) hydraulic properties, and well construction information and operational configurations for the proposed project wells.
+Well construction information and operational configurations provided by the applicant will include:

-- the planned pumping rate of well(s) ,
+- the planned pumping rate of well(s) 14,

 - well depth(s),

-- well screen intervals and
+- · well screen intervals and

-- well seal locations.
+- · well seal locations.